 Intelligent battery heat management for the BMW

-To ensure the fastest and most efficient power feed at DC fast-charging stations, regardless of operating and outside temperatures, the BMW iX3 (combined power consumption: 19.0 - 18.6 kWh/100 km according to WLTP, 17.8 - 17.5 kWh/100 km according to NEDC) will be equipped with a pre-heating function for the high-voltage battery from November 2021.
-At the customer's request, it ensures that the battery is preconditioned while driving to a direct current (DC) charging station.
-By heating up the high-voltage battery accordingly, the ideal temperature for charging with maximum power is set on arrival.
-Among other things, the battery temperature, the remaining range and the state of charge of the battery are taken into account.
+To ensure the fastest and most efficient power feed at DC fast-charging stations, regardless of operating and outside temperatures, the BMW iX3 (combined power consumption: 19.0 - 18.6 kWh/100 km according to WLTP, 17.8 - 17.5 kWh/100 km according to NEDC) will be equipped with intelligent thermal management for the high-voltage battery as in the BMW i4 / BMW iX from November 2021.
+As soon as the active route guidance of the navigation system foresees a stopover at a High Power Charging Station, it already ensures that the battery is automatically preconditioned before arrival.

 BMW i3 and BMW i3s in the Unique Forever